nicuveo/pietre/README.md

 ## Contributing

-Until 1.0 is reached, this project will remain a one-person effort and will not accept external contributions.
+Until 1.0 is reached, this project will remain a one-person effort and will not accept external code contributions.
 There is no guarantee this policy will change past 1.0: this is a hobby project first and foremost. :)

 <br />